Consensys/besu-shomei-plugin/README.md

 The plugin enhances Besu by:

 * Adding RPC endpoints (`shomei_getTrieLog` and `shomei_getTrieLogsByRange`) for Shomei instances to sync with the chain.
-* Configuring a Shomei-friendly trielog serializer and deserializer.
-Note: __Besu must be synced fresh with this plugin enabled, as the default trielog serializer in Besu does not store enough information in the trielogs to support Linea or Shomei.__
+* Configuring a Shomei-friendly trielog serializer and deserializer. **Note**: __Besu must be synced fresh with this plugin enabled, as the default trielog serializer in Besu does not store enough information in the trielogs to support Linea or Shomei.__
 * Configuring a trielog observer that sends new block trielogs to Shomei as they're processed in Besu.
 This allows Shomei to keep up with the chain head once synced.